 Although this is a style that excels in every manner, we would prefer a little more ankle coverage to prevent snow off our socks and a bit stiffer and taller build to boost stability and confidence on rough terrain.
 Due to its softer nature, we are also a little concerned about the rubber outsole wearing out, but it held up well during our testing time.
 If you’re searching for a versatile, high-performing boot that won’t break the budget, this boot is a great value overall.
 The Thermo Chill is also available from Merrell in a men’s version.

 When choosing a pair of durable winter boots, UGG may not be the first company that springs to mind, but for the past three winters, we have consistently turned to their Adirondack III model.
-With premium leather and suede upper supported by a waterproof membrane, you get excellent protection from rain, slush, and snow, and the natural wool liner is velvety, toasty, and even performs well when wet.
+With a premium leather and suede upper supported by a waterproof membrane, you get excellent protection from rain, slush, and snow, and the natural wool liner is velvety, toasty, and even performs well when wet.

 It’s important to remember that temperature ratings can be deceptive.
 Don’t race to the Arctic in the Adirondack III boot, which UGG rates at a minimum of -25°F. During our tests, it endured snow, puddles, and extremely low temperatures of just 15 F. In exchange for a little less warmth and covering, its shorter, more relaxed build allows for better mobility during activities like raking the driveway or walking the dog.